CMS Certification Process: A Guide for Healthcare Facilities

 What Is Certification?

-Centers for Medicaid and Medicare Services (CMS) is part of the Department of Health and Human Services (HHS).
+The Centers for Medicaid and Medicare Services (CMS) is part of the Department of Health and Human Services (HHS).
 CMS administers Medicare and Medicaid, along with other federal assistance programs.

 Who Gets Certified?

-If you’re wondering how to obtain medicare and medicaid certifications, the first step is to enroll as an institutional provider, either as a “provider” or “supplier.”
+If you’re wondering how to obtain Medicare and Medicaid certifications, the first step is to enroll as an institutional provider, either as a “provider” or “supplier.”

 • Providers are patient care institutions.
 They include establishments like hospitals, hospices, nursing homes, and home health agencies.